As a curious cynic, HOLLY O'NEILL is looking to separate the fads from the fascinating by trying the most unconventional wellness practices.

 The ice is like stabbing knives in your body, rendering you to think of nothing but the sharpness of the cold, visceral in every cell.
 Your fight or flight mode kicks in and every fibre of your being is screaming at you to get out of the ice.
 Except that with the slow controlled inhales and exhales, this is all a kind of secondary feeling that lies beneath a wave of calm, focus and control.
 Niall stares at everyone intensely until their breathing is controlled, breathing in unison with us.
 The adrenaline is instant; mind clear, body alive.
 The whole ice bucket part lasts maybe a minute or two.
 The energising effects will last in your body for up to six days.
 As with most fears, the thought of getting into the ice was much worse than the experience.
 When I get out of the ice, my body feels warm.
 I’m completely sold.

 Three weeks since after the Wim Hof Fundamentals workshop, I’m still having cold showers and practising breathing every day.
 I feel less stressed, clearheaded and energised.
 What doesn’t kill us, I guess.

 The Wim Hof Method Fundamentals workshop, €90, breathewithniall.com.

-This article originally appeared in the May issue of IMAGE Magazine, on sale now.
+This article originally appeared in the May issue of IMAGE Magazine.